-'''

-(require racket/snip)
+(require racket/snip) package: snip-lib

-'''

 The racket/snip collection provides the core snip and style classes without depending on racket/gui/base.
 This separation enables libraries that can cooperate with an editor while also working in contexts that do not have a GUI.